evkx/evkx.github.io/content/models/audi/a6_e-tron/a6_sportback_e-tron_performance/_index.md

 - The touch screen in front of the passenger in the dashboard is 10.9 inches large

 A head-up display is an optional system that projects speed and other important driver information onto the windshield.

+### Steering Wheel

+The Audi A6 Sportback e-tron performance is equipped with a single type of steering wheel:

+- **Circular Steering Wheel**: This steering wheel provides intuitive control over the infotainment system, allowing you to easily adjust the volume, change music tracks, and manage other key functions.

 This model comes equipped with voice control as standard, allowing you to manage various functions through voice commands.